louwrentius/fio-plot/bench_fio/README.md

 #### SSD Preconditioning

 This benchmark script supports running configure SSD preconditioning jobs that are run before the actual benchmarks are executed.
 You may even specify for them to run after each benchmark if desired.
+More information can be found further down into this document.

 ### Example output